Alzheimer’s and Incontinence: Answers to Caregiver Questions

 Q: What signs can I look for that my loved one needs to use the bathroom?

 A: Signs for bathroom use include restlessness, tugging at pants, pacing, crossing legs, and putting hands near their genitals.

 Q: What should I do if my loved one doesn’t realize they had an accident?

 A: The best way to go about this is to not punish them for having the accident.
 Use the “I think you spilled something on yourself” approach, rather than the “why didn’t you just tell me that you needed to use the bathroom?” approach.
 You can have them follow you so you can help them get a new set of clothes on.

 Q: My loved one keeps sticking his/her hands down their incontinence products and plays with the contents.
 Is there any way to prevent this?

 A: Try using the incontinence log to monitor when your loved one uses the bathroom or has an accident.
 By knowing what the bowel movements are you can get your loved one to the toilet before they have contents to play with.
 Another alternative would be to make sure you have the right size incontinence product so that they are not too loose.
 Also, using a belt helps to limit the amount of room that your loved one will have to put their hands in.

-Q: My Alzheimer loved one has been having accidents recently, how do I take him/her out for a while with avoiding having an embarrassing accident?
+Q: My loved one with Alzheimer’s has been having accidents recently, how do I take him/her out for a while with avoiding having an embarrassing accident?

 A: Don’t be afraid to ask your loved one to wear “special panties” when you two have plans to go out.
 You don’t want either of you to miss special events like a graduation party or a wedding because of you or your loved ones dignity.
-Simply bring extra products and a change of clothes to wear, to be on the safe side.
+Bring extra products and a change of clothes to wear, to be on the safe side.

 Q: My loved one doesn’t want to wear incontinence products.
 They think of them as something young children wear.
 How can I get him/her to change her mind?